 Local Law No. 5 of 2018, is a Local Law promoting the use of reusable bags and regulating the use of plastic carryout bags and recyclable paper carryout bags.
 Plastic bags have significant environmental impacts, including the contamination of the environment, the depletion of natural resources, use of non-renewable polluting fossil fuels, and increased clean up and disposal costs.
 Covered stores under this law shall only provide reusable bags or recyclable paper bags to consumers.
-The retailer must charge the customer 5 cents for each recyclable paper bag sold.
-All monies collected from sales of recyclable paper bags will be retained by the retailer.
+Ulster County has not opted into the NYS provision requiring consumers to be charged a 5 cent fee for each paper carryout bag.
+However, stores in Ulster County may choose to charge for a recyclable or reusable bag in accordance with guidance from the NYS Department of Taxation and Finance.